 While the bigger companies increasingly restrict their choices to crowd pleasers and series of formulaic novels of little substance, Linen Press continues to publish books that are diverse, challenging, and surprising.
 The collective background of our writers is a multi-coloured patchwork of cultures, ages and writing styles.
 Established writers Ann Oakley, Maureen Freely, Jess Richards and Clare Best have set up camp with us, as has Costa and People’s Prize winner, Avril Joy.
 And alongside the literary amazons we welcome exceptional emergent and minority writers like Lindsay Parnell and Hema Macherla.

-I yearn for the stands that once housed the green covers of Virago and the striped spines of The Women’s Press.
+A reader writes: I yearn for the stands that once housed the green covers of Virago and the striped spines of The Women’s Press.

 My talent and passion for editing remains unchanged.
 At Linen Press, the editing process is crucial, central and consists of a close collaboration and dialogue, chapter by chapter, between author and publisher, until a very good book becomes a superb one.
 Karen Kao, author of The Dancing Girl and the Turtle, describes it as Literary Ping Pong.